aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 	- Interfaces have abstract properties to be overriden and default properties
 	- Interfaces can attach getters and setters to those properties

+On top of inheritance, interfaces can act as abstract class by providing default method implementations while also having the contract for abstract methods and properties

+Here are all the rules you need to know about how interfaces create reusable type contracts over methods and properties:

+- **interfaces provide a contract for abstract methods and properties**: interfaces describe the shape of a class with the methods and properties it is supposed to implement and override.
+- **interfaces do not have property initializers**: If adding a property to an interface, you CANNOT provide a default value for the property.
+You can only override them
+- **interfaces can provide default method implementations**: Interfaces can act like an abstract class by providing default method implementations

+#### Implementing an interface

 To implement an interface, simply type annotate the class as the interface.

 ```kt